mwahab1/Cleaning_Data_Project/README.md

       * Activity Label file (Mapping Activity Labels like Walking /Laying to the factor values included in measurement files)
       * Features file (Listing feature column names of the columns in the measurement file (Columns 3 to 561))

-*  In the Train and Test datasets, remove column that do not are not indicated as means or standarddeviation observations.
-For this, only observation columns that have names with one of the following strings are included : mean,Mean,std
+*  In the Train and Test datasets, remove columns that do not are not indicated as means or standarddeviation observations.
+For this, only observation columns that have names with one of the following strings are included : mean,Mean,std.
+<em> Please note that according to the Community TA (David Hood - many thanks)  posting in the forum at (https://class.coursera.org/getdata-014/forum/thread?thread_id=31#comment-519) the actual list of columns chosen is not a marking criterion.
+In my opinion, not knowing the underlying data, it was best to chose all data columns that had mean/std/Mean in their column names, including some that were meanFreq etc.</em>

 *  Combine the subject, activity and measurements columns to create one Train Dataset as an R data frame.
 *  Combine the subject, activity and measurements columns to create one Test Dataset as an R data frame.
 *  Combine the Train and Test data frame into one comprehensive data frame